bit365/efcore-naming-converter/README.md

  ## Introduction

-This project provides a naming converter for Entity Framework Core to support different database naming conventions.
-The source code passes System.Text.Json and EFCore.NamingConventions source code modified to support .NET 8.0 and .NET 9.0 versions.
+This project provides a naming converter for Entity Framework Core to accommodate various database naming conventions.
+The naming strategy is inspired by the source code of System.Text.Json, while the implementation of the conventioner is derived from the source code of EFCore.NamingConventions.
+The project is compatible with and supports .NET 8.0 and .NET 9.0 versions.

 ## Installation